I am sharing a very detailed outline of everything I did to heal my eczmea.

 In 2011 is when I first got diagnosed with eczema by a dermatologist.
 They didn’t really explain much to me, just gave me a prescription for a steroid cream and set me out.

-I didn’t take the steroids.
+I didn’t use the steroid cream, but for one time (then threw it away).
 I didn’t think it was the right way to heal, as I was already into a more natural way of healing due to having digestive issues as a kid.

 I did get some stool testing and hormones testing during that time as I was dealing with those health issues too (as constipation/bloat were still things I struggled with and around this time I stopped taking birth control).